arnsteio/short-shell-novice/05-dataset.md

 * Current download speed (e.g. 68.2K/s)
 * Remaining time to download (e.g. eta 34 seconds)

-wget has lots of useful options.
+'wget' has lots of useful options.
 E.g., if you need to restart the above download if you were interrupted in the middle, you can use the "-c"
 option:

 ~~~ {.bash}